rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

-tried Async I/O in Rust in the past and had problems -- particularly if you tried the combinator-based futures of the past -- you'll find [async-await integrates much better with Rust's borrowing system][bc]).
-Moreover, there are a now a number of great runtimes and other libraries available in the ecosystem to work with.
+tried Async I/O in Rust in the past and had problems -- particularly if you tried the combinator-based futures of the past -- you'll find [async-await integrates much better with Rust's borrowing system][bc].
+Moreover, there are now a number of great runtimes and other libraries available in the ecosystem to work with.
 So get out there and build stuff!